anprasanth/anprasanth.github.io/robotics.md

 We then extended this work to estimate the position of the object and have the drone follow it from a specified distance.

-**Technologies**: ROS, PX4, GPS, Path planning, Video streaming, Gazebo, AirSim
+**Technologies**: ROS, PX4, GPS, Object detection, Object tracking, Path planning, Video streaming, Gazebo, AirSim

 # Precision landing